twentysevns/llama_arm64/README.md

 # Description
-This repo will explain, how to installing llama.cpp for arm64 device? then how to pull dataset (llm) over Ollama repo?.
+This repo will explain, how to installing llama.cpp for arm64 device? then how to pull dataset (llm) over Ollama library?.

 ### Installing dependencies first
 ```